alexfalkowski/nonnative/README.md

 Configure nonnative with the following:

+- The version of the configuration (1.0).
+- The URL of the service.
 - Process, Server or Service that you want to start.
 - A timeout value.
 - A time to wait.